DevOps Roadmap Template

 A moveable “today” placeholder to help your team track quarterly progression

-Building a DevOps team – instead of separating developers and IT operations into discrete information silos – lets organizations plan for disaster recovery.
-Creating a shared roadmap also helps build scalable, portable, and secure products.
+Instead of separating developers and IT operations into discrete information silos, building a DevOps team lets organizations plan for disaster recovery.
+Creating a shared DevOps

 When to use DevOps Roadmaps